 The polka-dotted pouch and the journal were both $3 (dang, dollar spot, why you gotta play me like that?) but the stationery and the patterned set of pencils were $1, so each teacher’s gift ended up at $9.
 Everything except for the pouch came packaged in a clear plastic cover, but unwrapping the cards and re-wrapping them with gold ribbon and freeing the leather journals and pencils from those plastic cases made everything a little cuter.

 Then I just slipped it all into the pouch, and voila.

-The finishing touch (and the one that makes the title of this post make sense) was tossing a little “You’ve got the WRITE stuff!” card into each one.
+The finishing touch was tossing a little “You’ve got the WRITE stuff!” card into each one.
+Thanks for the inspiration, New Kids On The Block.
 Clara even helped me color them.
 Don’t mind this bad cell phone picture, I was running out the door when I realized I never grabbed a photo of them.